Audi Field: Financing and construction

-Opening
+Opening and use

 Audi Field had a ribbon-cutting ceremony on July 9, 2018.
 The first-ever opening match held in Audi Field was a Major League Soccer match between D.C.
 United and Vancouver Whitecaps FC on July 14, 2018, which ended in a 3–1 win for D.C.
 United in front of a sellout crowd of 20,504 people.
 A sideline reporter was injured after being hit by a piece of the railing before the game.

+The grass pitch at Audi Field was criticized following a United States women's national soccer team friendly on July 16, 2024, where patches and discoloration were visible.
+The stadium had hosted a rugby union friendly the day before and was preparing for a busy fall schedule for three teams—D.C.
+United, the Washington Spirit, and DC Power FC.
+The Broccoli City Festival, a two-day music festival, was also scheduled to begin on July 27 ahead of a 2024 Leagues Cup home match for D.C.
+United.
+During preparations for the festival, the grass surface was further damaged and forced the Leagues Cup match on July 31 to be relocated to Subaru Park in Chester, Pennsylvania, while a new pitch was scheduled to be installed.

-Public transport
+Public transportation

 Audi Field is within 1 mile (1.6 km) of the Navy Yard–Ballpark station of the Washington Metro.
 The station is served by the Green Line.
 It is also served by Potomac Riverboat Company shuttle services on match days.
 The DC Circulator system operated buses to the stadium until the 2019 season.